Understanding CCPA And Its Impact On Customer Support Centers

 The CCPA applies to any of the following:

-1. Any Californian business entity that works for-profit with the gross annual revenue exceeding $25 million.
+1. Any Californian business entity that works for profit with a gross annual revenue exceeding $25 million.

 2. Any organization that is involved in the collection of personal information of more than 50,000+ Californian consumers annually.